Improve Performance for Cross-Database Joins

 • In web authoring: The Allow users to use web authoring option is enabled.

-Enable the performance option for cross-database joins
+Changing the preferred option for cross-database joins

 1. Connect to the first data source.